 Great Interior Design Challenge

 Overall, The Great Interior Design Challenge is an engaging and inspiring show that showcases the best in amateur interior design talent.
 The combination of creative flair, expert judges, and high-pressure challenges makes it a must-watch for anyone interested in design, renovation or home improvement.

-Great Interior Design Challenge is a series that is currently running and has 4 seasons (53 episodes).
-The series first aired on January 20, 2014.
+Great Interior Design Challenge is a series that ran for 4 seasons (53 episodes) between January 20, 2014 and on Inside Outside

+Great Interior Design Challenge